wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-app-service-environment-control-inbound-traffic.md

 ## Outbound Connectivity and DNS Requirements ##
 For an Azure Environment to function properly, it requires outbound access to Azure Storage worldwide as well as Sql Database in the same Azure region.
 If outbound Internet access is blocked in the virtual network, Azure Environments will not be able to access these Azure endpoints.

 Azure Environments also require a valid DNS infrastructure configured for the virtual network.
 If for any reason the DNS configuration is changed after an Azure Environment has been created, developers can force an Azure Environment to pick up the new DNS configuration.
-Triggering a rolling environment reboot using the "Restart" icon located at the top of the Azure Environment management blade in the [new management portal][NewPortal] will cause the environment to pick up the new DNS configuration.
+Triggering a rolling environment reboot using the "Restart" icon located at the top of the Azure Environment management blade in the [Azure portal][NewPortal] will cause the environment to pick up the new DNS configuration.

 The following list details the connectivity and DNS requirements for an Azure Environment:

 -  Outbound network connectivity to Azure Storage endpoints worldwide.
 This includes endpoints located in the same region as the Azure Environment, as well as storage endpoints located in **other** Azure regions.
 Azure Storage endpoints resolve under the following DNS domains: *table.core.chinacloudapi.cn*, *blob.core.chinacloudapi.cn*, *queue.core.chinacloudapi.cn* and *file.core.chinacloudapi.cn*.
 -  Outbound network connectivity to Sql DB endpoints located in the same region as the Azure Environment.
-SQl DB endpoints resolve under the following domain:  *database.chinacloudapi.cn*.
+Sql DB endpoints resolve under the following domain:  *database.chinacloudapi.cn*.
 -  Outbound network connectivity to the Azure management plane endpoints (both ASM and ARM endpoints).
 This includes outbound connectivity to both *management.core.chinacloudapi.cn* and *management.azure.com*.
--  Outbound network connectivity to *ocsp.msocsp.com*.
+-  Outbound network connectivity to *ocsp.msocsp.com*, *mscrl.microsoft.com* and *crl.microsoft.com*.
 This is needed to support SSL functionality.
 -  The DNS configuration for the virtual network must be capable of resolving all of the endpoints and domains mentioned in the earlier points.
 If these endpoints cannot be resolved, Azure Environment creation attempts will fail, and existing Azure Environments will be marked as unhealthy.
 -  If a custom DNS server exists on the other end of a VPN gateway, the DNS server must be reachable from the subnet containing the Azure Environment.
 -  The outbound network path cannot travel through internal corporate proxies, nor can it be force tunneled to on-premises.
 Doing so changes the effective NAT address of outbound network traffic from the Azure Environment.
 Changing the NAT address of an Azure Environment's outbound network traffic will cause connectivity failures to many of the endpoints listed above.
 This results in failed Azure Environment creation attempts, as well as previously healthy Azure Environments being marked as unhealthy.
--  Inbound network access to required ports for Azure Environments must be allowed as described in this [article](/documentation/articles/app-service-app-service-environment-control-inbound-traffic).
+-  Inbound network access to required ports for Azure Environments must be allowed as described in this [article](/documentation/articles/app-service-app-service-environment-control-inbound-traffic/).

 It is also recommended that any custom DNS servers on the vnet be setup ahead of time prior to creating an Azure Environment.
 If a virtual network's DNS configuration is changed while an Azure Environment is being created, that will result in the Azure Environment creation process failing.
 In a similar vein, if a custom DNS server exists on the other end of a VPN gateway, and the DNS server is unreachable or unavailable, the Azure Environment creation process will also fail.

 ## Creating a Network Security Group ##
 For full details on how network security groups work see the following [information][NetworkSecurityGroups].
 The details below touch on highlights of network security groups, with a focus on configuring and applying a network security group to a subnet that contains an Azure Environment.

 **Note:** Network security groups can only be configured using the Powershell cmdlets described below.
-Network security groups cannot be configured graphically using the [Azure Management Portal](portal.azure.com) because the Azure Management Portal only allows graphical configuration of NSGs associated with "v2" virtual networks.
+Network security groups cannot be configured graphically using the [Azure Portal](https://portal.azure.cn) because the Azure Portal only allows graphical configuration of NSGs associated with "v2" virtual networks.
 However, Azure Environments currently only work with classic "v1" virtual networks.
 As a result only Powershell cmdlets can be used to configure network security groups associated with "v1" virtual networks.

 Network security groups are first created as a standalone entity associated with a subscription.
 Since network security groups are created in an Azure region, ensure that the network security group is created in the same region as the Azure Environment.